AlexeyLegasov63/RobloxRegistry/README.md

 | `:freeze()`                 | Lock the registry to prevent further modifications. |
 | `:isFrozen()`               | Check if the registry is frozen.                    |

-## Contributing

-Contributions, issues, and feature requests are welcome!
-Please open an issue or submit a pull request.

-1. Fork the repository.
-2. Create a feature branch (`git checkout -b feature/NewFeature`).
-3. Commit your changes (`git commit -m 'Add NewFeature'`).
-4. Push to the branch (`git push origin feature/NewFeature`).
-5. Open a pull request.

-## License

-This project is licensed under the MIT License.
-See [LICENSE](LICENSE) for details.